ebtc-protocol/ebtc/README.md

 _**Retrieval:**_ when a borrower with an active Cdp withdraws some or all of their stETH collateral from their own cdp, either reducing their collateralization ratio, or closing their Cdp (if they have zero debt and withdraw all their stETH)

 _**Liquidation:**_ the act of force-closing an undercollateralized Cdp and redistributing its collateral and debt.
-When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the stETH distributed to depositors.
-If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active Cdps with >110% collateralization ratio.

 Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Cdp, or batch liquidate Cdps in ascending order of collateralization ratio.

 _**Collateral Surplus**_: The difference between the dollar value of a Cdp's stETH collateral, and the dollar value of its eBTC debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

-_**Offset:**_ cancellation of liquidated debt with eBTC in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.

 _**Redistribution:**_ assignment of liquidated debt and collateral directly to active Cdps, in proportion to their collateral.

-_**Pure offset:**_  when a Cdp's debt is entirely cancelled with eBTC in the Stability Pool, and all of it's liquidated stETH collateral is assigned to Stability Providers.

-_**Mixed offset and redistribution:**_  When the Stability Pool eBTC only covers a fraction of the liquidated Cdp's debt.
-This fraction of debt is cancelled with eBTC in the Stability Pool, and an equal fraction of the Cdp's collateral is assigned to depositors.
-The remaining collateral & debt is redistributed directly to active Cdps.

 _**Gas compensation:**_ A refund, in eBTC and stETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.